bill-auger/av-caster/README.md

 $ sudo apt-get update
 $ sudo apt-get install av-caster
 ```
-\* Other GNU/Linux: Refer to "Building from source" below
+\* Other GNU/Linux: Refer to "Building from Source" below

 ### Community Support
-AvCaster is still very much in beta so testers comments and suggestions are appreciated.
-Also, this project is open-source and pull requests are quite welcomed.
+AvCaster is a free and open-source community project and is still very much in its infancy; so testers, comments, and suggestions are appreciated.
+Pull requests are quite welcomed and any submissions that advance the project toward is proposed milestones will be accepted.
+If there is significant community support for this project, it could be transfered to a github organization, an IRC and/or gitter chat could be established, a website could be created, an so on.
+Let us hear your ideas.
+If you would like to help to improve AvCaster, we could especially use your help in the following areas:
+  * developers/consultants (especially with gStreamer expertise)
+  * designers (logo , website , GUI graphics/layout)
+  * beta testers (anyone who streams regularly)
+  * HOWTO documentation and screencasts

+In any case you can "Star" this repo above if you like this project or "Watch" the repo or visit the home page of the [AvCaster Wiki](https://github.com/bill-auger/av-caster/wiki) for updates.

+### Getting Help / Bug Reporting
 If AvCaster refuses to launch after changing some parameters in the GUI you can try deleting the persistent configuration file in your AppData dir (e.g. ~/.av-caster/AvCaster.bin).

+Please report any problems on the [AvCaster Issue Tracker](https://github.com/bill-auger/av-caster/issues).

-Feel free to to post any questions or comments to the [AvCaster issue tracker](https://github.com/bill-auger/av-caster/issues) and you can visit the home page of the [AvCaster wiki](https://github.com/bill-auger/av-caster/wiki) for updates.
+Feel free join the [gitter chat][gitter] to post any questions or comments or, well ... just chat.

 ### Building from Source
 \* ArchLinux:
-a [PKGBUILD file][pkgbuild] is included in Builds/Packaging
+A [PKGBUILD file][pkgbuild] for the current stable release is included in Builds/Packaging.
 #### Build Dependencies
 \* Debian/Ubuntu:
 ```